Nicolascrd/nicolascrd/README.md

 ### Hello there 👋

-I am a Software Engineer, with experience in frontend (Vue.js / Typescript) and backend (Go) development.
+I am a Software Engineer, with experience in front-end (Vue.js / Typescript) and back-end (Go) development.

 I come from beautiful France 🇫🇷, but I can speak 🇬🇧, 🇪🇸 and I'm currently learning 🇩🇪 !